abessifi/ansible-jhipster-devops/README.md

 	$ vagrant up cip-vm

 The GitLab container is reachable on `http://cip-vm.local:10080` and the default username/password are :

 	username: root
 	password: 5iveL!fe

+##### - Jenkins

+Jenkins is a [`CI tool`](http://jenkins-ci.org/) we've used in other projects before and we feel comfortable with it since it is mature, widely used and provides great flexibility through its plugin system.
+Jenkins has very good Github integration which is another plus for us.
+It is quite simple to set up so that every push in a branch will trigger a build of the project.
+In the context of this project, we used Ansible to run a Jenkins instance inside a docker container that will handle all project's CI steps against different environments:

+- Checkout, for each new push, the application source code from `gitlab`.
+- Build the project (run all tests).
+- Build and tag a docker image of the app.
+- Push the image to the private docker registry.
+- Deploy the docker image in a staging environment.

+After you "vagrant up" the cip-vm, Jenkins service is reachable on `http://cip-vm.local:8080`.

 #### The Registry